 - searching and filtering through recommendations.

 The two different views allow for (1) a visual, at-a-glance inbox and (2) a more organized and condensed playlist.

 Now that I settled on a way to discover and receive recommendations, I explored the sharing flow.

 Currently, sharing music from Spotify through other apps requires three steps before choosing the recipients.
 In deciding an entry point for in-app sharing, I considered the four options below.

 The top-level icon in A makes the feature easy to discover, but also makes the action impossible to access unless the song is currently being played.
 On the other hand, D is hardest to discover but fits with how people are used to sharing songs.

 I decided that B or C made more sense since sharing natively in the app should be distinct from sharing externally to social media and more prominent.
 Ultimately, C accomplishes this well while placing the entry point higher in the hierarchy to encourage discovery and use.

 Horizontal scrolling and playlists already exist in Spotify, so I stuck to the existing design and UI of Spotify for Android.

 This was my first UX case study, and it was a great learning experience.
-I hope to continue to improve on product design, especially in product thinking, more explorations, and more advanced prototyping.
+I hope to continue to grow in product design, especially in product thinking and prototyping.
 Special thanks to everyone who helped me with user research, brainstorming, and user tests, and to Cornell AppDev for the learning experience!